Daniferous/aranara-midi-player-sb3/versions/README.md

 > ### Disclaimer
 > - It is worth noting that this system is imperfect.
 There may be new conditions, such as allowing any custom PPQ/resolutions to not conform to either of the rules provided that it falls within an "acceptable range."
 > - The acceptable range will be between 512 and 1536.
-Larger PPQs will have to be rounded down.
+Larger PPQs will have to be rounded down. <br> (This has already been achieved with Faelei 1.1.)

 ---